The art in PDX’s new terminal may sneak up on you.

 Where to find it: Temporary exhibit in the pre-security gallery on the mezzanine level

 Want to learn more about Yoonhee after being delighted by her glass walls?
-PDX’s new gallery, which opens in early November, will host an exhibition showing more of the artist’s work.
+PDX’s new gallery, which opened in early December, is hosting an exhibition showing more of the artist’s work.

 Each of the artists who have created major works for the main terminal will get a six-month gallery show.
 Next up in May 2025: Sanford Biggers.